Environmental Science DesignationCurriculum

 Academic support is provided through CCD's Excel Zone.

 CCD Online offers fully online certificates and degrees, and individual online courses to help match your busy schedule.
-This program offers XXX percent of its degree either online or through a hybrid program.

 Your first step is to see if online learning is right for you.
 Online and hybrid environments offer much more flexibility but require more self-direction and self-discipline.
-Certain work habits, learning styles and skills contribute to a successful online or hybrid learning experience.
+Certain work habits, learning styles, and skills contribute to a successful online or hybrid learning experience.

 Online Experience Questions?